mikedzikowski/CrowdStrikeAzureAKSDevOpsPipelineExample/README.md

 The required Azure DevOps service connections, configuration and are not covered in this brief demo example.
 The pipeline assumes there is already a resource group deployed in Azure.

+## Notes

+- The registry paths may need to be updated based on your CrowdStrike region.
+- The Azure resource names should be changed to match your environment naming conventions.
+- Ensure the Azure Service Principal has appropriate permissions to create and manage AKS clusters and container registries

 ## Pipeline Variables Reference Guide

 This document provides details about the variables used in the CrowdStrike Falcon deployment pipeline.